Home / Compare Energy / Moving House Checklist

 Compare the Market’s Head of Energy, Meredith O’Brien, has a few tips for managing the utilities step of your moving checklist.

 Don’t forget to contact your current utility companies to disconnect your electricity and gas, so you aren’t charged for any usage after moving out.
 Even though you’ve moved, you’ll still receive a final energy bill from your current energy provider, which may include a disconnection fee.
-These connection and disconnection fees may vary depending on where you live.
+These connection and disconnection fees may vary depending on your retailer and where you live.

 Once you’ve contacted a removalist company and you’re ready to proceed, confirm moving dates and read through the bill of lading.
 This is the contract between you and your mover that includes a list of your belongings they’ll transport to your new address.